web-education/ansible-role-nginx/README.md

       - gzip_disable msie6

 ```
-For convinience, most of ENTCore's default verticles are defined in two variables, depending on whether it's a 1d or 2d instance:
+For convenience, most of ENTCore's default verticles are defined in two variables, depending on whether it's a 1d or 2d instance:
 ```yaml
 default_apps_2d:
   - name: 'portal'